kzndotsh/bloom/README.md

 > *Build a login form to authenticate your users along with all the components and utilities needed to support authentication.*

 * [ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
+* [ ] Add in two routes that display the login component, one for the default path '/' and one for the login path '/login'.
 * [ ] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
 Also make sure the submit button for this form contains the id="error" attribute.
 Codegrade autotests will fail without them.**
 * [ ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
 * [ ] **Make sure your error p tag has an id="error" attribute attached.
 Codegrade autotests will fail without them.**